-Words of Worth is a writing site that is based out of the United Kingdom.
-They hire writers to submit content for them on a variety of different subjects and in several different formats, including sales copy and web page writing.
+Words of Worth is a company that pays writers to work at home.
+These writers submit content for them on a variety of different subjects and in several different formats, including sales copy and web page writing.

 How much does Words of Worth pay?

 All assignments pay differently, but you will be informed of the rate for each one before you accept it.
 Unfortunately, there isn't much more info online about how much people are earning here.

 When is payment made and what method of payment does Words of Worth use?

 Words of Worth pays their writers once every month.
 Their method of payment is currently bank transfer or Paypal.

 How does the application process for Words of Worth work?